Richard Chase: Miroth family

-While committing the mutilations upon Evelyn's body, six-year-old Tracy Grangaard began knocking on the family door as expected to enquire whether Jason Miroth was ready to accompany her and her mother upon a scheduled daytrip into the Sierra Nevada.
-Chase later said that this development startled him, and so he "took the baby and split".
-Three different knives were being used, with Chase leaving two behind at Miroth's house, and leaving another outside her yard.
-He fled in Meredith's car with Ferreira's body and took it to his apartment, saying that he had another blackout while fleeing.
-At his apartment, Chase decapitated the toddler and consumed parts of his brain.
-Chase also stabbed Ferreira in the anus and cut open a section at the back of his skull, so it would be easier to drink his blood.
-Ferreira's body was discovered concealed in a cardboard box in an alleyway on March 24.
+While Chase was committing the mutilations upon Evelyn's body, a six-year-old neighbor, Tracy Grangaard, began knocking on the family door by prearrangement to inquire whether Jason Miroth was ready to accompany her and her mother upon a scheduled family day trip into the Sierra Nevada.
+Chase later informed police that this development startled him, and so he "took the baby and split".
+He fled the Miroth household with Ferreira's body in Meredith's Ford station wagon, which he parked in the lot of an apartment building on Marconi Avenue before taking the toddler's body into his own nearby apartment.
+He then retrieved his own vehicle.